 Lance’s feature Cinematography debut was Vincent Gallo’s cult classic Buffalo 66.
 His long list of credits include Sofia Coppola’s Lost in Translation (BAFTA nomination for Best Cinematography), Marie Antoinette as well as Spike Jonze’s Being John Malkovich, Adaptation and Where the Wild Things Are.

 Lance’s Nike Jogger spot was nominated for a 2013 Emmy Award for Outstanding Commercial and named the best spot of 2012 by Creativity.
 The following year, his Apple film “Misunderstood,” won the 2014 Emmy.
 In 2015, Lance’s Super Bowl Nissan ad “With Dad,” earned him another Emmy nomination.
-Lance won his second Emmy Award in 2019 for Nike “Dream Crazy,” controversially starring Colin Kaepernick.
+Lance won his second Emmy Award in 2019 for Nike!s “Dream Crazy” starring former NFL quarterback and civil rights activist Colin Kaepernick.

 Lance directed a branded content series for HP starring Christian Slater, which won Gold at Ciclope 2018.

-In 2013, together with partner Sam Bisbee, Park Pictures expanded into feature films and have produced over a dozen films garnering critical acclaim worldwide.
-Park Pictures Features and Lance Acord are currently in development on his first feature film, The Real All Americans, a story about the Carlisle Indian School, forced assimilation, and the innovative influence Native Americans have contributed to the sport of American Football.
+In 2013, together with partner Sam Bisbee, Park Pictures expanded into feature films.
+Park Pictures Features has won an Academy Award and an Emmy Award.
+Lance has executive produced over a dozen films garnering critical acclaim worldwide.
+Park Pictures and Lance Acord are currently in development on a TV mini-series, A Friend of the Earth, Based on the 2000 Novel of the same name by T.C.
+Boyle about the impacts of environmental destruction and the impacts of climate change.